 Coccidioidomycosis or Valley Fever Defined:

-Coccidioidomycosis is defined as an infection which usually occurs within the lungs which is caused by the fungus known as Coccidioides immitis.
+Coccidioidomycosis is defined as an infection that usually occurs within the lungs, which is caused by the fungus known as Coccidioides immitis.
 It is usually “transmitted” when soil or dirt that contains the fungus is disrupted and subsequently “breathed in” by the affected patient.

 Symptoms of this disease may include:

 - A chronic cough,